WWE Signs Another Impact Wrestling Star, Will Debut On Main Roster

 Who Is Coming To WWE Next Week?

 PWInsider reported that the WWE has signed former Impact Wrestling superstar Rockstar Spud.
-The diminutive star whose real name is James Michael Curtin and is 34 years old won’t have to make a stopover in WWE NXT either.
+The diminutive star, whose real name is James Michael Curtin and is 34 years old, won’t have to make a stopover in WWE NXT either.

-With stars like Eric Young, Roderick Strong and Adam Cole forced to make their debuts in WWE NXT, it seems a little strange to see Rockstar Spud go straight to 205 Live because this means that he will also feature into the Monday Night Raw episodes as well, earning exposure that many bigger stars in NXT have not received yet.
+With stars like Eric Young, Roderick Strong, and Adam Cole forced to make their debuts in WWE NXT, it seems a little strange to see Rockstar Spud go straight to 205 Live because this means that he will also feature into the Monday Night Raw episodes as well, earning exposure that many bigger stars in NXT have not received yet.

 Rockstar Spud asked for his release from Impact Wrestling in September and the company granted it.
 He had worked for the company since 2012 and was a large part of the Ethan Carter III and Dixie Carter storylines.
 His last feud was against former WWE superstar Hornswoggle.